lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     resulting in a large initial energy which is the consequence of the repulsive part of the Lennard-Jones interaction potential.
-As the energy minimization progresses, the energy rapidly decreases and reaches a negative and also more acceptable value, indicating that the atoms have been displaced at reasonable distances from one another.
+As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from one another.
 Other useful information have been printed in the terminal, for example, LAMMPS tells us that the first of the four criteria